German Subordinating Conjunctions and Sending the Verb to the End

 Please tell me on Wednesday where we’re meeting.

-So, the main point to remember is after a subordinate clause (one of the above words), the verb is always sent to the end.
+The main point to remember is after a subordinate clause (one of the above words), the verb is always sent to the end.

 Wenn wir ins Kino gehen, können wir viel Popcorn essen.

 So that’s one other rule you need to remember with subordinate clauses—you need to invert your subject and your verb after a comma.
-Put simply, the word order when two clauses come together is usually: verb comma verb.
+Put simply, the word order when two clauses come together is usually: verb–comma–verb.
 If you write a verb with a comma after it, more often than not you will also need another verb right after the comma.

-This is one grammar topic you really need to be able to nail if you’re going to ace your German.
+German subordinate conjunctions are one grammar topic you really need to be able to nail if you’re going to ace your German.
 Both your speaking and writing will depend on it!

 Enter your e-mail address to get your free PDF!